linkerd/website/linkerd.io/content/blog/under-the-hood-of-linkerd-s-state-of-the-art-rust-proxy-linkerd2-proxy.md

 proxy component that was written in Scala, and leveraged the robust Scala and Java networking ecosystem for excellent performance at scale.
 But, because it ran on the Java Virtual Machine, it had a pretty significant resource footprint.
-(The JVM is good at "scaling up", but not good at "scaling _down"_, as William wrote in his InfoQ article on [the decision to reimplement Linkerd](https://www.infoq.com/articles/linkerd-v2-production-adoption/).)
+(The JVM is good at "scaling up", but not good at "scaling _down_", as William wrote in his InfoQ article on [the decision to reimplement Linkerd](https://www.infoq.com/articles/linkerd-v2-production-adoption/).)
 Even though the Linkerd community [got pretty